bsc-pm/ovni/doc/user/runtime/trace_spec.md

 }
 ```

-The metadata is written to disk when the thread is first initialized,
+The metadata is written to disk when the thread is first initialized
-and then every time the thread stream is flushed.
+and when the thread finishes.

 ## Thread binary streams